Skip to main content

 1. Grant camera/photo permissions (if not already granted)

-2. Either take a new photo or select from existing images
+2. Take a new photo or select from existing images

 3. Preview the image before submitting